About this course

 Communicable Disease Control with Genomics

-To provide students with knowledge of the core concepts and skills required for communicable disease control as practiced in developed countries.
+To provide students with knowledge of the core concepts and skills required for communicable disease control.

 Counselling skills in genomics for health care professionals